replicatedhq/replicated-field-labs/labs/lab05-airgap/README.md

 export REPLICATED_APP=... # your app slug
 ```

-Next, you can SSH into the airgapped server using the following command:
+Next, you can SSH into the Air Gap server using the following command:

 ```shell
 ssh -J kots@${JUMP_BOX_IP} kots@${REPLICATED_APP}-lab05-airgap
 ```
 > **NOTE**: You will be prompted **twice** to change the password on first login.
 Once for the JUMP_BOX and again for the AIRGAP server.

-Once you're on the airgap server, you can verify that the server indeed does not have internet access.
+Once you're on the Air Gap server, you can verify that the server indeed does not have internet access.
 Once you're convinced, you
 can ctrl+C the command and proceed to the next section

 ```shell